RebeccaStevens/uom-types/README.md

   Defines the core types of this library.
 You'll only need to use if if you are defining your own custom types.

 - `uom-types/functions`\
-  Defines runtime mathematical functions that are type-aware of this library's type.
+  Defines runtime mathematical functions that are type-aware of this library's types.

 - `uom-types/functions/higher-order`\
-  Defines runtime higher order mathematical functions that are type-aware of this library's type.
+  Defines runtime higher order mathematical functions that are type-aware of this library's types.

 - `uom-types/units`\
   Defines common units.\